fragmichwarum/cpp_vk_bot/README.md

 ## How to start?

-You need to fill some fields in `token.hpp`:
+You need to fill some fields in `src/long_poll/token.hpp`:

 ```
 const static std::string access_token